-Optanix on AIOps – Part 1: What is the Impact of AI for IT Operations?
+What is the Impact of AI for IT Operations? — Part 1: Optanix on AIOps

-AIOps is currently among the most exciting emerging areas of IT.
-Originally intended to stand for ‘algorithmic IT operations,’ it has since evolved to be short for ‘artificial intelligence for IT operations,’ or simply ‘AI for IT operations.’
+Originally intended to stand for ‘algorithmic IT operations,’ AIOps has since evolved to be short for ‘artificial intelligence for IT operations,’ or simply ‘AI for IT operations.’
+It is currently among the most exciting emerging areas of IT.

 The Rise of Artificial Intelligence for IT Operations

-It’s been proven that properly applying AIOps technologies to IT infrastructures that support revenue-generating services and applications provides measurable improvements in business outcomes.
+It’s been proven that properly applying AI for IT operations technologies to IT infrastructures that support revenue-generating services and applications provides measurable improvements in business outcomes.
 As a result, we are on the cusp of a hockey stick in AIOps product growth.

 According to Gartner, “by 2023, 30% of large enterprises will be using artificial intelligence for IT operations (AIOps) platforms and digital experience monitoring (DEM) technology exclusively to monitor the non-legacy segments of their IT estates, up from 2% in 2018.”1